 2019 WWII Students, Omaha Beach, Normandy

 Our powerful interdisciplinary academic/study abroad program is an in-depth look at how World War II shaped our world.
-We expect our students to build a strong foundation for their future leadership roles—in their professions, communities, and in the world.
+We expect our students to build a strong foundation for their future leadership roles—in their professions, their communities, and their world.

 The History Department’s Program in the Transnational Study of World War II is among the most unique educational opportunities available at The Ohio State University.
 Both immersive and experiential, it combines prerequisite courses with a May term study-abroad course in Europe that carries classroom learning to many of the war’s most crucial sites.